h-vn/draft-ietf-radext-radiusv11/draft-dekok-radext-sradius.md

 * SRADIUS

-> The Secure RADIUS protocol, as defined in this document.
+> The Secure RADIUS protocol ("S" RADIUS), as defined in this document.
 We use SRADIUS interchangeable for TLS and for DTLS transport.

 * TLS

 > the Transport Layer Security protocol.
-Generally when we refer to TLS in this document, we are referring to RADIUS/TLS and/or RADIUS/DTLS.
+Generally when we refer to TLS in this document, we are referring to TLS or DTLS transport.

 # The SRADIUS Transport profile for RADIUS

+SRADIUS is a transport profile for RADIUS.
+In addition to defining the transport, we also discuss how the encoding of some attributes is changed when transported in SRADIUS.
+Any field or attribute not mentioned here is unchanged from RADIUS.

 ## Transport

 SRADIUS connections MUST use TLS [RFC6614] or DTLS [RFC7360] transport protocols.
 The insecure UDP [RFC2865] and TCP [RFC6613] transport protocols MUST NOT be used.

+SRADIUS implementations MUST require TLS version 1.3 or later.
+There is no reason to use any earlier version of TLS.

+SRADIUS implementations MUST support TLS-PSK.
+The default profile is to have as few changes as possible from RADIUS.

 ## Request and Response Authenticator fields

 The Request and Response Authenticator fields MUST NOT be calculated as described in any previous RADIUS specification.
-Instead, those fields are unused.
-The 16-octet portion of the packet header is now repurposed as two logical subfields:
+Instead, those fields are not used to sign packets.
+That 16-octet portion of the packet header is now repurposed as two logical subfields:

 * 8 octets of opaque Token used to match requests and responses,